-- measured.
+- 3. Source: This indicates the input source of the displayed channel. - 4.
+Loudness Cluster Marker: Loudness Measurement is available if the OPTe Package is purchased.
+This orange bracket marks which cluster is currently being measured for Loudness. - 5.
+Loudness Reading: Loudness Measurement is available if the OPTe Package is purchased.
+This control displays the Loudness of the selected Cluster.
+It can also be touched to change which Cluster is being measured.
 To do this, touch the green Loudness Reading control.
 It will temporarily turn orange.
 You may then touch the meters in any other cluster.
 The Loudness Cluster Marker will then move to that cluster and its measurement will begin and be displayed.
 You may then touch the control again to return it to its green color, restoring normal touch functioning, or wait 15 seconds for it to time out. - 6.
 Selection Area: Touching the meters of any channel pair will let you mute, un-mute, or solo the associated channel(s).
 Colored boxes surrounding the channel pair or channel indicate what operation is being performed.
 The following describes each function: - a.
 Mute / Un-Mute Selection: The Channel Label is bright green for each channel that is unmuted.
 Muting and un-muting by touching is an alternate action function.
 Multiple channels may be unmuted at once.
-Typically, when the eAMP1-S8/16-2MDA is first powered, all of the channels are muted. - b.
+Typically, when the eAMP1-8M/16M is first powered, all of the channels are muted. - b.
 Channel Solo: (Method 1) Touch for two seconds any channel you would like to solo.
 A blue box will then surround the channel and that will be the only one you hear.
 Any white boxes will disappear and any bright green Channel Labels will dim.
 Touching another channel will then move the blue box to it, and it will be soloed.
 Touch again to return the combination of monitored channel pairs to the way they were before you soloed the channel. - c.
 Channel Solo: (Method 2) Rotating the Channel control will move a white selection box from channel to channel.
 Press the Channel control to solo the selected channel.
 That channel alone will then be surrounded by a blue box and it will become the only channel being monitored.
-Press the Channel control again or touch the channel surrounded by the blue box to undo the solo and return the combination of monitored channel pairs to as it was before you soloed the channel. - 7.
-Phase Indicators: At the bottom of each channel pair is a Phase Indicator.
+Press the Channel control again or touch the channel surrounded by the blue box to undo the solo and return the combination of monitored channel pairs to as it was before you soloed the channel.

+- 7. Phase Indicators: At the bottom of each channel pair is a Phase Indicator.
 The indicators light a dull green if the channels in the pair are in phase or bright red if they are out of phase.
 Set which Phase Indicators appear using the Phase Config Menu or with the System Preferences: Phase Indicator Configuration tab in the Wohler Web GUI. - 8.
 Menu Selector: Touching the Menu Selector opens the menu used to set up preferences for operation.
 Refer to the Menu / Option Touchscreen section of this chapter.